 6. We can get truly creative with our excuses.

 Let me tell you something: Extroverted introverts hate it when they’re invited out but simply don’t feel like going.

-So, instead of saying, “Thank you for inviting me to your bachelorette party, but I won’t be able to come because I’ll be lying on the couch in my living room, watching movies on Netflix and eating pizza,” I may come up with an excuse like, “Oh, sorry, I’m on a business trip this weekend” or “I’m looking after my little brother this weekend.”
+So, instead of saying, “Thank you for inviting me to your party, but I won’t be able to come because I’ll be lying on the couch in my living room, watching movies on Netflix and eating pizza,” I may come up with an excuse like, “Oh, sorry, I’m on a business trip this weekend” or “I’m looking after my little cousin this weekend.”

 Riley Cooper is a professional writer who writes informative and creative articles on topics related to various fields of study.
 Written with love and enthusiasm, her articles inspire readers to broaden their knowledge of the world, think and get ready to act.
 If you have a general question or comment please fill out the form and we will get back to you as soon as possible https://curiousmindmagazine.com/contact-us/